Skip to content

 Early catamaran concept selected for final development.

-Monohull delevloped for 2025 rule changes.
+Monohull developed for 2025 rule changes.

 Slug monohull with no canopy.